 - use your brush to scrub until the paint is no longer visible. (if needed, add a little more alcohol while scrubbing) you will see the paint break down and crumble

-- place garment in washer and launder according to label.
+- place garment in the washer and launder according to the label.

 It should look as good as new!